Peace Studies Department

 Peace Studies explores the presence and nature of conflict in human interaction, the causes of war and intergroup violence, the methods of violence and nonviolence, and the conditions for sustainable peace.
 The purpose of the department is to examine these subjects through the methods offered through the humanities and social sciences.

 Who is a CSB/SJU Peace Studies graduate?
-They are:

 - Directors of NGOs